k2view-academy/K2View-Academy/articles/35_templates/03_using_templates.md

    ![image](images/templates_02_use_template.png)

 4. Populate the expressions/placeholders, if exist for this template, within the opened Template Parameters popup window.
-This windows contain two tabs which show the same information - one shows it in parameters property view and the other one in JSON view.
+This windows contain two tabs which show the same information - one shows it in a parameters property view and the other one in a JSON view.

    <img src="images/templates_03_use_tmplt_params_json.png" alt="image" /><img src="images/templates_03_use_tmplt_params_proprty.png" alt="image"  />